itaiferber/IFToolbarManager/README.markdown

 Automatic Reference Counting
 ----------------------------

 This project is compatible with Clang's Automatic Reference Counting feature, available in Apple Clang 3.0 (included in Xcode 4.2).
 If the `__has_feature(objc_arc)` macro expands to 1 in the preprocessor, all `-retain`, `-release`, and `-autorelease` calls will be removed from the file and replaced with equivalent ARC-compatible code.
-Because ARC allows for the use of the `__weak` specifier, `MAZeroingWeakRef` is not needed for weak references, and since `MAZeroingWeakRef` will not compile under ARC, it must be removed from the project if ARC is turned on.
+Because ARC allows for the use of the `__weak` specifier, `MAZeroingWeakRef` is not needed for weak references, and since `MAZeroingWeakRef` will not compile under ARC, it has been modified to not compile if ARC is turned on.
+You may even remove MAZeroingWeakRef completely from the project if you have ARC turned on to slim the project down.

 App Store
 ---------